patmc225/Version-Control-Skills-Lab/README.md

 Individuals can contribute to this code by forking this repository and creating their own directory.
 After creating their own directory, they can commit their files and open a pull request to be approved to allow the contribution.

+Software is licensed through the University of Pittsburgh.

 Group Members:
 Patrick McKeever and Dailynn Tejeda